- Have a family conversation to clarify roles and wishes.

-A sound, up-to-date estate plan is important for virtually every adult—but it’s absolutely essential for people who have dependents with special needs.
-"Many special needs children will be financially dependent on others their entire lives," says Timothy Bender, Vice President, Advanced Planning for Fidelity Wealth Planning and Personal Trust.
-"It's crucial to have a plan in place that protects the long-term financial well being of these dependents."
+An up-to-date estate plan is important for virtually every adult—but it’s essential for people who have dependents with special needs.
+"Many special needs children will be financially dependent on others their entire lives," says Timothy Bender, vice president of advanced planning for Fidelity Wealth Planning and Personal Trust.
+"It's crucial to have a plan in place that protects the long-term financial wellbeing of these dependents."

-Here are some strategies you should consider if you have a family member with special needs.
+Here are some strategies to consider if you have a family member with special needs.

 Clarify your goals